GI JOE Porno Story: Aint War Hell Chapter Two

 rude buzz of the intercom forced Major Bludd to sit up.
 No

-rest for the wicked
+rest for the wicked,

 he thought sarcastically, opening the line for communication with the